thor-com-se/certificates/Front-End Developer/HTML and CSS in depth/notes.md

         - The `multiple` attribute can be used for `email` and `file` type to permit multiple entries in the same input
         - The `pattern` attribute is used with a regular expression value to validate text, date, search, URL, tel, email and password input types
       - Server-side validation handles data submitted by the client to the server, to prevent tempering or invalid data, through complex checking against databases and business requirements
-      - CSS pseduo-class selectors can be applied to `input` to style form inputs when input is invalid
+      - CSS pseudo-class selectors can be applied to `input` to style form inputs when input is invalid
         - `input:invalid` applies a style when data is invalid, but this will apply instantly when a `required` input is rendered
         - `input:focus:invalid` applies a style when data is invalid and an input is selected
     - As browsers and operating systems do not have a standard for rendering forms, CSS can be utilized to prevent inconsistencies